Adityamagar/NetflixGPT/README.md

 - Implement sign in user api
 - Created redux store with userSlice (npm i -D @reduxjs/toolkit and npm i react-redux)
 - Implemented Sign out
+- Bug fix: Sign up user display name
+- Bug fix: if the user is not logged in then redirect /browse to login page and vice a versa
+- Unsubscibe to onAuthStateChange Callback
+- In react as strict mode api is called twice only while developing mode locally becoz react does extra rendering of comp to check for inconsistence between the calls and it does not happen in production.

 # Features